Group-26-COP4655/LibraryApp/README.md

 ### Networking

-- List of network requests by screen
+List of network requests by screen

+    * Test 1
+       * Test 2

 - [Create basic snippets for each Parse network request]
 - [OPTIONAL: List endpoints if using existing API such as Yelp]